 Plant Preparation and Extraction

 The Cola nitidaseeds were crushed into granules using mortar and pestle.
-A quantity of the comminuted granules equivalent to 2580.16grams was extracted with ethanol(70%) and 1500grams extracted with 1500milliteres of chloroform by cold maceration 14.
+A quantity of the comminuted granules equivalent to 2580.16gwas extracted with ethanol(70%) and 1500g extracted with 1500ml of chloroform by cold maceration 14.
 The mixture was shaken vigorously to enhance the extraction process and filtered after seven days to obtain the filtrate.
 The filtrate was evaporated using rotary evaporator (Drawell RE100 pro)to obtain the dry crude extract which was then stored in a refrigerator at 40C until ready for use.

 Phytochemical Screening